Boeing halts 737 MAX deliveries due to electrical issues, shares fall

 In the quarter, Boeing completed a hot-fire engine test on NASA’s forthcoming SLS rocket and started production on the U.S. Air Force’s new trainer jet.

-Reporting by Eric M. Johnson in Seattle and Ankit Ajmera in Bengaluru; additional reporting by Mike Stone in Washington; Editing by Anil D’Silva and Nick Zieminski
+Reporting by Eric M. Johnson in Seattle and Ankit Ajmera in Bengaluru; additional reporting by Mike Stone and David Shepardson in Washington; Editing by Anil D’Silva and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.